Ignite Success: Empower Your Team Now

 Empowerment Strategy #5: Servant Leadership

 Leading from a follower's first point of view, such as servant leadership, results in a willingness to take charge, set high standards, and a devotion to each other.
-Trust, love, and belonging unlock the ability of the team to excel because of their differences rather than in spite of them.
+Trust, love, and belonging unlock the teams ability to excel because of their differences rather than in spite of them.

 The following short video from leadership guru Ken Blanchard provides some thoughts on the power of servant leadership in today's workplace.